Brown Butter Lobster Ravioli with Tomato Cream Sauce.

 - 1/4 cup fresh basil, roughly chopped

 1. To make the ravioli.
 Bring a large pot of salted water to a boil.
 Add the lobster tails and shrimp and cook until the shells turn bright red and the shrimp pink, about 5-8 minutes.
 Remove from the water using tongs.
 Let cool and then remove the lobster meat from the shell.
 Finely chop both the lobster meat and shrimp.

 2. In a large skillet, brown the butter over medium heat, stirring often until the butter is golden and toasted.
 Add the garlic and crushed red pepper and cook another minute.
-Remove from the heat and stir in the lobster, shrimp, parsley, lemon juice, and a pinch each of salt and pepper.
+Remove from the heat and stir in the lobster, shrimp, parsley, lemon juice, lemon zest, and a pinch each of salt and pepper.
 Add the ricotta cheese and mix to combine.
 Set the filling aside.

 3. Roll your pasta dough into lasagna sheets.
 Place 1 tablespoon of filling one inch apart over half the pasta sheet.
 Brush around the filling with water to moisten and then fold the sheet over the fillings, pressing down to seal.
 Cut into squares.
 Be sure to keep the ravioli covered as you work to prevent them from drying out.
 Repeat with remaining dough and filling.
 Alternately, you can make the ravioli in a ravioli press, or use this wonton wrapper method.